Local duality in algebra and topology: Modules

 \begin{prop} The system $(\Kos_s(I))_{s}$ is self-dual with $D\Kos_s(I)\simeq\Sigma^{n-sd} \Kos_s(I)$, $s\in\N$, where $d=k_1+k_2+\cdots + k_n$. \end{prop} \begin{proof} It suffices to show that $DA/x_i^s\simeq \Sigma^{-k_is-1} A/x_i^s$, which follows immediately from comparing the cofiber sequence

 to its dual. \end{proof}

-In the language of \cref{sec:abstract}, we consider the local duality context $(\Mod_A, \Kos_1(I))$.
-Note that since $\Kos_1(I) \simeq \Sigma^{-n} A/I$, we could have taken $(\Mod_A, A/I)$ as our local duality context.
-We will see that in the case of discrete modules these two objects are not in general equivalent unless regularity conditions are imposed on $I$.
+In the language of \cref{sec:abstract}, we now consider the local duality context $(\Mod_A, \Kos_1(I))$.
+Let $A/I=\bigotimes_{i=1}^n A/x_i$.
+Note that since $\Kos_1(I) \simeq \Sigma^{-n} A/I$ we could have taken $(\Mod_A, A/I)$ as our local duality context.
+We will see that in the case of modules over a discrete ring $A$, $A/I$ as a chain complex concentrated in degree zero is not in general equivalent to $\Kos_1(I)$ unless regularity conditions are imposed on $I$.
+Thus, we prefer to use the Kozsul object to avoid any confusion.

-Following~\cite{greenleesmay_completions}, we can thus construct a category of $I$-torsion module spectra; this terminology will be justified in \cref{rem:torsion_just}.
+Following~\cite{greenleesmay_completions}, we can thus construct a category of $I$-torsion module spectra; this terminology will be justified in \cref{rem:torsion_just}. \begin{defn} Define the category $\Mod_A^{I-\mathrm{tors}}$ of $I$-torsion $A$-modules as